 Throughout most of the period St. John's, like the rest of the colony, was in economic depression.
 This culminated in the financial crisis of 1895.
 The island's fishing economy, which had its commercial base in St. John's, depended on international market conditions for its well being, and this led to unstable population figures and steady out-migration from 1846 until 1900.
-There was some recovery around the turn of the century, mainly due to increased manufacturing, public works projects, and railwayrelated jobs.
-Greater employment opportunities meant a population increase from 24, 823 in 1891 to 34, 113 in 1911.
+There was some recovery around the turn of the century, mainly due to increased manufacturing, public works projects, and railway-related jobs.
+Greater employment opportunities meant a population increase from 24, 823 in 1891 to 34.
+113 in 1911.

 Increased manufacturing was part of the Newfoundland government's endorsement of industrialization.
 Goods produced by St. John's artisans in small shops during the 1870s were replaced by 1914 with those manufactured in larger, merchantfunded factories or those imported from industrial centres elsewhere.
-This change affected the character of the St. John's secondary labour force, and could be seen
+It This change affected the character of the St. John's secondary labour force, and could be seen

-&lt;sup>10 Jessie Chisholm, "Organizing on the Waterfront: the St. John's Longshoremen's Protective Union (L.S.P.U.), 1890-1914," LabourLe Travail 26 (Fall 1990), p.
-45; Melvin Baker, "The Government of St. John's, Newfoundland, 1800-1921," Ph.D. thesis, University of Western Ontario, 1890, pp. 315-6, 394.
+10 Jessie Chisholm, "Organizing on the Waterfront: the St. John's Longshoremen's Protective Union (L.S.P.U.), 1890-1914, "Labour/Le Travail 26 (Fall 1990), p.
+45: Melvin Baker.
+"The

+Ontario, 1980, pp. 315-6, 394.